top of page

 To help define our case study, we asked the following question: How might we design an app that trains fitness enthusiasts of all experiences, track progress and nutrition, and connects with other “Athleets” in the community?

-We categorized our users into two primary types:
+We categorized users into two primary types:

 PERSONA ONE: The Beginner